cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 ...
 ```

-You kept the two accounts that were created by Starport.
+You kept the two accounts created by Starport.

 Have `alice` start a game with `bob`.
 Instead of having to copy and paste the addresses each time you need them, you can store these as variables:

 ```sh
 $ export alice=$(checkersd keys show alice -a)
 $ export bob=$(checkersd keys show bob -a)
 ```

 How much gas is needed?
 You can get an estimate by dry running the transaction using the `--dry-run` flag:

 ```sh
 $ checkersd tx checkers create-game $alice $bob --from $alice --dry-run